Defining Immersive Experiences

 What is it?

 360º video allows the viewer to momentarily enter another space in the real world.
 At its simplest, it is akin to standing in a spot the creator chose and watching a scene unfold in all directions.
-The author can direct the viewer’s experience by adding additional guidance like text prompts, cuts to new scenes, voiceover narration, audio queues and more.
+The author can direct the viewer’s experience by adding additional guidance like text prompts, cuts to new scenes, voiceover narration, audio cues and more.
 At its most sophisticated, a 360º video could employ question prompts and a logic tree to trigger a series of differing videos, mimicking a choose your own adventure story.

 What does it look like?